Myasthenia Gravis in the Emergency Room

 One very important point to note, and to make sure that first responders and ER staff are aware of: in MG, pulse oximetry is not a good measure of respiratory status.1

-I try to bring a copy of the Myasthenia Gravis Foundation of America’s Guidelines for Emergency Management of MG for First Responders with me, which states:1
+I try to bring a copy of the Myasthenia Gravis Foundation of America’s Guidelines for Emergency Management of MG for First Responders with me, which states: "Rapid shallow breathing is seen in MG patients to compensate for weak respiratory muscles."1

 This is because in MG the diaphragm and breathing muscles are too weak to pump air in and out of the lungs - the lungs themselves are fine.
 In other forms of respiratory failure, the lungs are compromised.2

 If I get to the hospital before my breathing is failing - if I’m just severely weak - then I may have to wait a bit after initial triage to be seen.
 If this happens to you, and you start having more trouble breathing, let the ER staff know immediately.